Skip to main content

 5. (Optional) Restrict access by specifying allowed IP subnet ranges.

-6. Select the permissions (red and/or write access to resources).
+6. Select the permissions (read-only and/or modify access to resources).

 7. Click Create.